 Whether in extract or tea form, willow bark can provide relief to those suffering from back pain, recurring headaches, muscle pains, menstrual cramps, arthritis symptoms and more.

 What Is White Willow Bark?

-White willow trees (salix alba) grow a bark that contains the chemical called salicin, which has anti-inflammatory effects.
+White willow trees (Salix alba) grow a bark that contains the chemical called salicin, which has anti-inflammatory effects.

 Salicin works in similar ways as acetylsalicylic acid, the active ingredient in aspirin.
 In fact, in the 1800s, salicin was used to develop aspirin.

-Willow trees are members of the Salicaceae plant family and are native to Europe, Central Asia and Northern Africa.
+Willow trees are members of the Salicaceae plant family and native to Europe, Central Asia and Northern Africa.

 There are a number of species of willow trees in existence that produce bark that is used to make extracts, medicine and supplements.
 These include the species:

 - black willow or pussy willow